 (3) Student Learning: The candidates' ability to support student learning and development has been assessed through a graduate survey that is completed immediately upon exit from the educational leadership program with a follow-up survey three years following the candidates' exit from the program.
 The data from the survey has shown improvement each year in the candidates' responses in terms of the level of their preparation to serve as a school leader.
 The data has been examined each year and modifications and additions to course content and field experiences have been made accordingly.
 Examples of this would be changes to the School Business Management course to address standard 3, which was identified in 2005-2006 as an area of concern by the program faculty.
 Assignments and content were modified to give candidates a deeper knowledge of the skills required in this area and opportunities to apply the knowledge in real situations.
 The data from the 2006-2007 and the 2007-2008 surveys indicate improvement in addressing standard 3 concerns.
-Standard 1 was also identified in 2005-2006 as an area of concern.
-Subsequent changes in the coursework and activities to address standard 4 were incorporated into the School District Administration course and the data from the 2006-2007 and 2007-2008 assessments indicate that the changes resulted in higher scores on the survey.
+Standard 1 was also identified in 2005-2006 as an area of concerns.
+Standard 1 was also identified in 2005-2008 as an area of concerns.
+Standard 4 were incorporated into the School District Administration course and the data from the 2006-2007 and 2007-2008 assessments indicate that the changes resulted in higher scores on the survey.